- Start date: September

 Why this course?

-This course offers engineering graduates the opportunity to study at one of Europe's largest and leading University power and energy technology groups - the Institute for Energy & Environment.
+Our Masters in Wind Energy Systems offers engineering graduates the opportunity to study at the Institute for Energy & Environment – one of Europe's largest and leading university power and energy technology groups.

 With links to key UK and global business and industry energy partners, you’ll have unique access to companies at the forefront of wind energy developments.

-- LDS 6-digital partial discharge test & measurement system
+- LDS 6-digital partial discharge test and measurement system

 - Marx impulse generators & GIS test rigs